Controlled-Source AMT (CSAMT)

 • Pseudosections of observed Cagniard resistivity and impedance phase

-• Plan maps of inversion results at various elevations
+• Plan maps of inversion results at selected elevations

 • 3D resistivity models with horizontal depth slices